johnwargo/eleventy-plugin-post-stats/readme.md

 When the plugin executes during an Eleventy site build, loops through all of your site's posts and builds the following collection:

+**Note:** The `months` data shown in the example was manually edited, the data does not accurately reflect the actual post counts for the year.
+It is just made data up to demonstrate the data structure.

 ```json
 {
   "avgDays": 11.17,